mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 ```
 {% endhighlight %}

 We add `onkeyup` listener to the input.
-Once we detect a change we call the `$digest` method of the current scope, in order to make sure we will detect the change in the value of all expressions, which use the watched one (usually the watched expression by `ngl-model` should be a single property - `ngl-model="item"`).
+Once the value of the input is changed we call the `$digest` method of the current scope, in order to make sure that the change in the property will reflect all other watched expressions, which have the given property as dependency.
 On change of the watched value we set the element's value.

 #### ngl-controller